Sinfolke/ispa-parser/README.md

  8. Since the parser is for multiple languages for each language will be different shared library responsible for outputting the result.
 For the first i only create library to output C++ results.
  9. After all done i can adjust parser rule syntax and do bootstrap
 ### Todo
-  - Add handle for '+' for process_csequence, process_string
-  - Add handle of qualifiers for process_hex, process_bin

 ### Parser syntax

   see ```concepts/syntax```